 When you're done with that proceed back to 30th and turn west to Hutchinson.
 This concludes the loosely guided tour of the area north of 30th Avenue, The displays in Hutchinson are pretty evenly distributed and don't lend themselves to a tour.

-Aside from its impressive luminaria, the Hyde Park area has some wonderfully decorated homes.
+Aside from its impressive luminaria (past for this year), the Hyde Park area has some wonderfully decorated homes.
 This resident at 201 West 20th Ave. displays a collection of blow mold Santas.